ameseee/kwk-curriculum-site/web-app/lessons/css-intro/index.md

 ## Learning Goals

 * Understand the basics of CSS
-* Experiment with some of the major properties for both aesthetic
+* Experiment with some of the common properties for aesthetic
 * Build a small static site and style our markup

-**Note** - for the Try It and Practice sessions, you should be working in a CodePen Pen.
-You should have created an account in the Intro to HTML Lesson.

 ## Technical Vocabulary

 * CSS
 * CSS Property
 * HTML Element
-* id
-* class

 ## Warm Up